-In July 2020, months after “Landmarks” opened in January 2020, this interactive digital visualization of the photographs in the exhibition by location helps us think about a major subset of the WCMA collection anew.
+In the months after the Landmarks exhibition opened in January 2020, Curator of American Art Horace Ballard and Postdoctoral Fellow for Digital Humanities Beth Fischer completed this interactive digital visualization of the photographs in the exhibition by location.
+Landmarks: A Digital Map helps us think about a major subset of the WCMA collection anew.

 On an immediate, macro level, the mapping suggests a visual correlation between the photographs in the exhibition and the major cities of the world, providing evidence to our anecdotal understanding of the collection’s strength in documentary, post-human, and the early-street photography of the twentieth century.
 The interactive map also collapses a sense of the timeline of the history of photography as a medium and art form: digital images, black and white works shot on film, and ambrotypes rest side-by-side within their region.
 We hope that as you explore the tool and hover over specific dots, regional relationships between images and photographers will evoke recognition and surprise.